-His time in Philadelphia includes 10 years with Arthur Andersen, over 4 years with Exelon Corporation, and 11 years with KPMG, where he was most recently a State & Local Tax Partner.
+His time in Philadelphia includes 10 years with Arthur Andersen, over 4 years with Exelon Corporation, and 11 years with KPMG, where he was a State & Local Tax Partner.

 Drew leads Grant Thornton’s national Legal Entity Optimization (LEO) practice.
 He has served middle-market companies, private equity funds, and publicly-traded traded companies in the real estate, telecommunications, private equity, manufacturing, power & utilities, automotive, life sciences, and healthcare industries.

-Drew regularly consults with companies and economic development agencies on complex matters involving Pennsylvania’s Keystone Opportunity Zone (KOZ) program, including qualificiation for, and quantification of tax benefits.
+Drew regularly consults with companies and economic development agencies on complex matters involving Pennsylvania’s Keystone Opportunity Zone (KOZ) program, including qualification for, and quantification of tax benefits.

-Drew is a member of the AICPA and an active member of the state and local tax committees of the PICPA, Tax Executives Institute (TEI), and Greater Philadelphia Chamber of Commerce (co-chair).
+Drew is a member of the AICPA and an active member of the state and local tax committees, including including Council on State Taxation (COST), PICPA, Tax Executives Institute (TEI), and Greater Philadelphia Chamber of Commerce (co-chair).
 He served on the 2003 Philadelphia Tax Reform Commission.

-Drew was a contributing author for the Pennsylvania Tax Handbook (2000-2010) and has spoken before many organizations, including PICPA, TEI, National Association of Real Estate Investment Trusts (NAREIT), Edison Electric Institute (EEI), Broadband Tax Institute (BTI), Institute for Professionals in Taxation (IPT), and Villanova and Temple University Schools of Law.
+Drew was a contributing author for the Pennsylvania Tax Handbook (2000-2010) and has spoken before many organizations, including PICPA, TEI, National Association of Real Estate Investment Trusts (NAREIT), Edison Electric Institute (EEI), Broadband Tax Institute (BTI), Institute for Professionals in Taxation (IPT), and Temple University School of Law.